 â Learn more

 The first of these was called Fractal NYC.
 In 2021, our small group of friends decided to live, learn, and build together in NYC.
-It started as just a single apartment with a weekly dinner.
+It started as just a single apartment with weekly dinners where people gave 5-minute talks.

-A day in the life of your campus
+A day in the life of your neighborhood campus

 A thriving weekly gathering